zAlweNy26/Java_Projects/README.md

    ### About it :
    Tris (or TicTacToe) is just a base game made for fun.

+   ### How I want to improve it :
+   I want to add different A.I. difficulty levels.
+   I want to make a working p2p multiplayer system.

 ## 2. Force 4 (or Connect 4)
    - Local Multiplayer - Works - 100%